 Chapter 4.
 Civic/political identity in religious discourse

-Andreas Serafim, Ph.D.
-2013, University College London, is a Postdoctoral Fellow in Classics at Aristotle University of Thessaloniki and elected Research Fellow at the Research Centre for Greek and Latin Literature of the Academy of Athens.
-He published another monograph, Attic Oratory and Performance, Routledge 2017.
+Andreas Serafim is a Research Fellow at the Research Centre for Greek and Latin Literature of the Academy of Athens.
+He is the author of a previous monograph, Attic Oratory and Performance (Routledge 2017).